gilescope/undepend/README.md

 git reset --hard

+## Performance:

+Because undepend skips some dependencies that are clearly used in the source, the runtime of undepend is not too bad.
+(Before that optimisation it could easily take overnight for some projects.
+Now I've not seen anything take longer than 30 mins for big projects on a 32 core box.)

 ## Gotchas:

 At the moment cargo check --all-targets doesn't compile doc tests so if a dep is just used for that it might try and drop it.